- What Are DubsLabs Bedphones Made of?

 DubsLabs claims that Bedphones are the world’s smallest on-ear headphones, and we’re inclined to agree.
-The entire product is lightweight at 3/4 of an ounce—that’s less than 0.05 pounds—and each speaker is less than 1/4 of an inch thick, making some of the thinnest we’ve seen.
+The entire product is lightweight at around 3/4 of an ounce or more or less than 0.05 pounds.
+Each speaker is less than 1/4 of an inch thick.

 While this is not technically included in the box—and really, you can use this even without the DubsLabs product—there’s also a free Bedphones mobile app that’s available for both iOS and Android.

 This helps you manage the music you listen to during bedtime and beyond, with a timer mode and even a smart mode that stops music once your smartphone senses that you’re asleep.
 Worth mentioning here that this mode only works, obviously, with phones that actually have an accelorometer to detect movement—or lack thereof.

 For a small pair of headphones at this price point, the sound is pretty good.
 It’s not the best, but for sleep onset, the amount of detail doesn’t have to be studio quality.
 Also: It’s important to note that unlike some headphones marketed for sleep, Bedphones are not meant to be noise-cancelling.

 Here’s some additional information for the audiophiles out there: Bedphones have an impedance of 32 Ω ±15% and a frequency range of 20Hz-20kHz.
 What do these numbers mean?
 Simply put, low impedance headphones require much less power for higher audio levels; so it’s best for battery-powered and portable gear like smartphones and small music players.